christabor-archive/fizzbuzz-world-tour/README.md

 I've tried to write files with the conventions of that particular language in mind, as best as I could find quickly and easily.

-I've kept it very simple: to run, I use standard bash commands, and pipe the results to a file to run a diff and thus compare results.
+I've kept it very simple: to run, I use standard bash commands, and pipe the results to a file to run a diff and thus compare results (e.g. node fizzbuzz.js >> js-test.txt).

 In many cases, you will need to install an interpreter to run each file.

-(e.g. node fizzbuzz.js >> js-test.txt)

-(note: a couple files, notably R, output the contents of the file, as well as any stdout statements.
-I couldn't find a way to prevent that, though I am guessing it is some kind of flag when running the file via command line.)
+**Note: a couple files, notably R, output the contents of the file, as well as any stdout statements.
+I couldn't find a way to prevent that, though I am guessing it is some kind of flag when running the file via command line.**

 Some languages require compilation.
 You'll need to install the correct compiler in that case.
 For example, I use brew install [compiler-name] for all the languages that require it.

-...need to test they are actually correct, but the results are at least matching.

 #### Unfinished
 ------------------------------------